japeoh/terraform-vault-aws-secrets-engine/README.md

 | Name            | Description |
 |-----------------|---|
 | name            | The name of the Vault role to create
-| iam_groups      | A List of IAM Roles that can be assumed by this Vault role
+| role_arns       | A List of IAM Roles that can be assumed by this Vault role
 | default_sts_ttl | The default TTL for credentials
 | max_sts_ttl     | The max allowed TTL for credentials